 If the number of user additional fields exceeds 250, only the first 250 will be listed in the dropdown and available for selection.
 If a User Additional Field is not listed in the dropdown, look for it by typing in its name and selecting it among the proposed results.
 Please note that the user additional field Fiscal code is not available for populating automatic groups. |

-User Fields Based Condition Use this condition to assign users to the group based on the user standard fields:
+User fields based condition Use this condition to assign users to the group based on the user standard fields:

 |

-Add the conditions to the set, then set whether all of them or at least one of them must be satisfied for users to be added to the group by selecting either All conditions must be satisfied or At least one condition must be satisfied in the top right corner of the New Set of Conditions panel.
+Add the conditions to the set, then set whether all of them or at least one of them must be satisfied for users to be added to the group by selecting either All conditions must be satisfied or At least one condition must be satisfied in the top right corner of the New set of conditions panel.
 Click on Create to confirm the creation of the set.

 Repeat the set creation procedure to create different sets.
 If you have more than one set of conditions, select whether all of them or at least one of them must be met to add users to the group using the dropdown menu in the top right corner of the Manage Conditions area.

 When you have configured all of the sets of conditions, click on Save changes to start the automatic population of the group.
 Users will be added to the group as they satisfy the conditions you have defined and will be listed in the Users tab.
 Their assignment method will be set to Automatic.
-Remember that the auto-population procedure also takes into consideration deactivated and expired users, unless you select the Remove deactivated users from the group option in the Options section.
+Remember that the auto-population procedure also takes into consideration deactivated users, unless you select the Remove deactivated users from the group option in the Options section.

 After the group is populated for the first time, the automatic population procedure will constantly monitor the events of the platform to keep the group population aligned.